 Who shall tame the lions ?

-Who shall save the necks of antelopes ?
+Who shall safe the necks of antelopes ?

-Tell me UN, will you win this war ?
+Tell me America, will you win this war ?

 Will you bring cruelty to gallows ?